pratap-harsh25/HTML-CSS/README.md

 ## Features
 It offers a variety of website design and development services.
-The feature of our webiste is as follows :
+The feature of our website is as follows :
 1. Responsive
 2. Navigation
 3. Feedback System